bearror/literal-cat/README.md

 ### Accepting a constrained literal as input

 Constraints as types aims to make it easier to define functions that are compatible with concepts from external contexts.
+(My `Temperature` may be different than your `Temperature`.)
 Making constraints explicit on the type-level *avoids* a situation where you have to choose to either...

 - fall back to the base literal (e.g. `number`) via defensive programming, or to
 - negotiate the nominal concept (e.g. `AgeInSeconds`) via shared dependencies.